mlowcher61/logicmonitor_eda/README.md

 ### Step 2 — Run the AAP Setup Playbook

 The setup playbook provisions all AAP objects in a single run:
-- ServiceNow custom credential type and credential
+- ServiceNow and LogicMonitor custom credential types and credentials
 - Localhost inventory
-- 5 job templates
+- 6 job templates
 - 3 workflow templates with approval nodes

 **Set your AAP controller connection via environment variables:**